thomasboyt/jam-buds/README.md

 * [ ] Running the docker image locally to confirm it works
 * [ ] Deploying the image to my docker box against the production Jam Buds DB to see if it works well and how the performance is

+### Questions I have

+* [ ] What's a good way of creating test data inside an app that isn't using an ORM?
+Should I create factories, or rely on SQL scripts/seeds?

 ## Architecture

 This project is a Kotlin app that uses Jetbrains's [Ktor](https://ktor.io/) framework.
-The Ktor documentation fails to describe how to build anything with any kind of actual scale, so I sort of cargo-culted the current project structure from various sources.
+The Ktor documentation fails to describe how to build anything with any kind of actual scale, so I more or less copied the current project structure from various sources.

-While usually I associate JVM apps with having folders nested about seven levels deep with a bunch of bullshit (and how excited I was to be able to have a path that started with `src/club/jambuds`), apparently in pure-Kotlin projects you're able to have everything in the top level, which is kinda neat.
+One notable difference with those sources: While usually I associate JVM apps with having folders nested about seven levels deep with a bunch of bullshit (and how excited I was to be able to have a path that started with `src/club/jambuds`), apparently in pure-Kotlin projects you're able to have everything in the top level, which is actually really neat.
+This may all break at some point in the future, considering I don't really know how classpath works when you bundle an app for deployment, but I hope it's okay!

+I've imported the Jam Buds schema and I've created an isolated database for tests using [Flyway](https://flywaydb.org/).
+It took me forever to get up and running (turns out there are very specific file naming rules for migrations, who knew?).
+It runs before every test, clearing the DB - theoretically I've figured out a way to wrap tests in transactions to not require this recreation, but I need to figure out how to run the migrations once before starting the tests before disabling that.

 _(todo...)_